 Questions to Ask Before Hiring

-- What industries and role types do you specialise in, and how many placements have you made in Bali in the past 12 months?
+- How many placements have you made in my industry sector in Bali over the past 12 months?

-- What is your full fee structure, including any upfront retainer, success fees, and any charges if the placement does not proceed?
+- What is your full fee structure, including any retainer, success fees, or additional charges for expatriate versus local candidate placements?

-- What does your candidate screening process include, and do you conduct reference and background checks as part of the service?
+- What does your candidate screening process include, such as reference checks, skills testing, or background verification?

 Red Flags to Watch Out For

-- Red flag: The agency cannot produce a current SIUP or LPTKS licence when asked directly.
+- Red flag: The agency cannot produce a current Ministry of Manpower licence or deflects the question entirely.

 Frequently Asked Questions